javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/8-format-date-relative/task.md

 - If less than 1 second passed since `date`, then `"right now"`.
 - Otherwise, if less than 1 minute passed since `date`, then `"n sec. ago"`.
-- Otherwise, if less than an hour, then `"m min. ago"`.
+- Otherwise, if less than an hour passed, then `"m min. ago"`.
 - Otherwise, the full date in the format `"DD.MM.YY HH:mm"`.
 That is: `"day.month.year hours:minutes"`, all in 2-digit format, e.g. `31.12.16 10:00`.

 For instance: